Aiden-Peace300/c0723-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

   Using a string method simply performs the action (upper, lower, etc.) and then moves on to the next line without changing the actual string stored in memory.

   if we aren't sure then using the log method of the console object with the argument of the variable that is assigned to the orginal string.

 ---

 ---

 - Roughly how many string methods are there according to the MDN Web docs?

----

----

-- Is the return value of a function or method useful in every situation?

----

----

-- Roughly how many array methods are there according to the MDN Web docs?
   52?

   HERE IS A LIST: